A certain first lady once said, ‘the future belongs to those who believe in the beauty of their dreams.’

 The crazy thrilling plot was born on a hot night in Rome when James was suffering from a fever.
 In a half-sleeping-half awake state, his burning temperature and tiredness brought to mind a bizarre image of a metallic man emerging from the flames of an explosion, dragging himself across the floor with kitchen knives…right towards poor Mr. Cameron.

 Hide your teenage daughters.
 Last but certainly not least we have the infamous ‘Twilight’ book and film saga.

-Stephanie Meyers’ supernatural romance novel took the world by storm in the summer of 2007, going on to become one of the most-watched and loved film sagas in history, grossing $3.3 billion.
+Stephanie Meyers’ supernatural romance novel took the world by storm in the summer of 2007, going on to become one of the most-watched and loved movies based on dreams in history, grossing $3.3 billion.
 If you’ve not read/seen/drooled over the story yet, where on Earth have you been?

 When young and unassuming Bella Swan moves to a small town in the Pacific Northwest, she falls in love.
 It’s all fine until she discovers that cool-as-a-cucumber Edward Cullen is a 108-year-old vampire.
 In this hot, heavily problematic love story, readers and viewers alike can’t help but not want this toothy tale to end…

-Stephanie Meyers was no author, but when she had a dream about two beautiful people in a meadow, a human girl and a twinkly vampire boy, what choice did she have but to write up the rest of the story?
-It’s a good job she followed her dreams, because they certainly knew the way to her future success.
+Stephanie Meyer was no author, but when she had a dream about two beautiful people in a meadow, a human girl and a twinkly vampire boy, what choice did she have but to write up the rest of the story?
+It’s a good job she followed her dreams because they certainly knew the way to her future success.

 What About Your Dreams?